Page 4 - Shopify

 Search Form

-Here you only need to enable the blog search form and set the Sort Order for it.
+Here you only need to enable the form, set the Label and the Sort Order for it.
 The advanced algorithm

 Today we'll discuss all of them so you can choose which type of Shopify blog comments to choose for your blog.